-Individuals under 25 years of age can receive financial aid, provided that they fulfil at least one of the four following exceptions:
+Individuals under 25 years of age can receive financial aid, provided they fulfil at least one of the four following exceptions:

-- 1. The individual cares for a child or children - 2.
-The individual is pregnant - 3.
-The individual is unable to make a living - 4.
-The individual is of legal age and cares for a sick or handicapped person
+- 1. The person cares for a child or children - 2.
+The person is pregnant - 3.
+The person is unable to make a living - 4.
+The person is of legal age and cares for a sick or handicapped person